ubclaunchpad/LP-website/DevelopmentBible/RepositoryManagement.md

 For a fantastic example of a README page, check out Launch Pad's [Inertia](https://github.com/ubclaunchpad/inertia/blob/master/README.md) project.

+## Staying Up to Date

+Make sure your entire team is "Watching" your project repository - you can do this from the top right of the GitHub project page.
+This allows you to receive notifications in the web interface.

+If you do not like the GitHub notification emails, you can disable the emails and instead configure [Pull Reminders](https://pullreminders.com/) for yourself or for your team's channel.
+This can be done via the web interface or the Slack bot in the Launch Pad workspace - just shoot `@Pull Reminders` a message.

 ## Enforcing Standards

 You should enforce a clearly defined set of standards for your code;